Tuffy's Treat CompanyRead More

-The business case alignment phase is the first phase, sometimes referred to as the feasibility phase.
+The business case alignment phase, sometimes referred to as the feasibility phase, is the first phase in a ONEsolution project.
 The goal: to understand what the client needs and wants and, based on their budget, decide if those “wants” are within scope or out-of-scope.
 Use historical data from previous projects as well as supply and labor estimates to help “ballpark” the project, aligning on budget and scope as early as possible.

 In this phase, strive to spend the minimal amount of time and money to reach alignment with the client, answering the questions: What scope does your budget allow?
 What do you value/need?